 When you’re shopping online, don’t enter your credit card details to make a purchase on an unsecured website, using public W-Fi on a public desktop.
 You’re handing fraudsters your information on a silver platter.

 Hogan concludes, “Always use your own device on a secure Wi-Fi network and only shop on secure websites.
-Look for HTTPS and the green lock icon in the browser and shop with participating Verified by Visa merchants, where you need to validate the transaction by entering a PIN sent to your cellphone.”
+Look for HTTPS and the green lock icon in the browser and shop with participating Visa Secure merchants, where you need to validate the transaction by entering a PIN sent to your cellphone.”